kvietcong/kvietcong/README.md

 ## 🎇Things I'm Doing Right Now

 - Fall 2020 Internship working with ASP.NET Core and React Native
-- Learning about Machine Learning and how to utilize PyTorch 🔥
+- Learning about Machine Learning with a focus on Deep Learning/Neural Nets (also PyTorch 🔥)
 - Learning how to draw and produce music electronically

 ## 🥇 Main Goals